Growing pumpkins is a delightful experience that your family and friends can enjoy together!

 Here are some bad companions to avoid:

-• Onions, potatoes, beets, and other large root crops.
+- Onions, potatoes, beets, and other large root crops.
 Pumpkins don’t play well with them.
 Come harvest time, they may disturb your pumpkin’s sensitive roots.
-They may also encourage insects and fungal diseases.
+They may also encourage the growth of insects and fungal diseases.

-• Cabbage, cauliflower, kohlrabi, broccoli, and kale.
-These brassicas and pumpkins need a lot of nutrients from the soil and will end up fighting for them.
+- Cabbage, cauliflower, kohlrabi, broccoli, and kale.
+Brassicas and pumpkins require a significant amount of nutrients from the soil.
+Therefore, they will compete for these nutrients.

 How to Grow Pumpkins